Stephen Strange (Marvel Cinematic Universe): Multiverse of Madness

+Earth-617's Defender Strange

-In an alternate reality known as Earth-617, Strange protects America Chavez from an interdimensional demon who is attempting to steal her ability to enter the multiverse.
+On Earth-617, Strange ends up traveling into the Gap Junction—the space between universes—while protecting America Chavez from an interdimensional demon who is attempting to steal her ability to enter the multiverse.
 Unable to escape, and believing himself better equipped to control her powers, Strange tries to steal them.
 He is mortally wounded by the demon, and Chavez sends both of them to Earth-616 (the main reality in the MCU), where he dies of his wounds.
 Earth-616 Strange and Wong find and hide the body.
 His body is later possessed by 616-Strange using the "dream-walking" spell from the Darkhold to fight Wanda Maximoff.